jamesplease/redux-resource/docs/api-reference/get-status.md

 - The first argument, `state`, doesn't always need to be the state of your Redux store.
-For instance, if you're using this method within your component's lifecycle methods, such as `componentWillReceiveProps`, you may instead pass it an object that is a subset of the state.
-This can be useful when you're comparing a previous status against an upcoming status.
+For instance, if you're using this method within your component's lifecycle methods, such as `componentDidUpdate`, you may instead pass it an object that is a subset of the state.
+This can be useful when you're comparing a previous status against the current status.